ouhouhsami/django-select2light/README.md

 Select2Widget
 -------------

-The is just a widget customization.
-You just replace the default widget with Select2Widget in your field.
+This is just a widget customization.
+Using Select2Widget, you just replace the default widget with Select2Widget for your field.
-You can seen an exemple within EmployeeForm in testapp/testmain/forms.py You can also set it as follow:
+You can seen a usage exemple within `EmployeeForm` class Meta in [forms.py](https://github.com/ouhouhsami/django-select2light/blob/master/testapp/testapp/testmain/forms.py#L13)
+You can also set it as follow:

 	import floppyforms as forms
 	from select2light.widgets import Select2Widget
+	form models import Bar, Baz

 	class FooForm(forms.Form):
 		bar = forms.ModelChoiceField(queryset=Bar.objects.all(), widget=Select2Widget)
-		bazs = forms.ModelMultipleChoiceField(queryset=Bar.objects.all(), widget=Select2Widget)
+		bazs = forms.ModelMultipleChoiceField(queryset=Baz.objects.all(), widget=Select2Widget)

-Note: If you only use this widget (and not the Ajax one), you don't need to install tastypie and floppyforms.
+Note: If you only use Select2Widget (and not the Ajax widgets as described below), you don't need to install tastypie nor floppyforms.

 AjaxSelect2Widget and AjaxSelect2MultipleWidget
 -----------------------------------------------

+### django-tastypie part

-Create a ModelResource for resources you would like to use with Select2 as widget.
-For this, you must read tastypie documentation.
+Create a ModelResource for resources (in most cases, Django models) you would like to use with Select2 as widget.
+For this, you must read [django-tastypie](http://django-tastypie.readthedocs.org/en/latest/) documentation.
 Here are the outlines:

-* Create a ModelResource for a Django model in a api.py file inside your app (see testapp/testmain/api.py)
+Create a ModelResource for a Django model in `api.py` file inside your app (see [api.py](https://github.com/ouhouhsami/django-select2light/blob/master/testapp/testapp/testmain/api.py))

+	# api.py file
+	from tastypie.resources import ModelResource
+	from tastypie.constants import ALL
+	from models import Bar

+	class BarResource(ModelResource):

+    	class Meta:
+        	queryset = Bar.objects.all()
+        	resource_name = 'bar'
+        	filtering = {
+            	'name': ALL  # assuming Bar has a field named name }

-* Set the urls with your API enabled (see testapp/urls.py), referencing your ModelResources.
+Set the urls with your API enabled (see [urls.py](https://github.com/ouhouhsami/django-select2light/blob/master/testapp/testapp/urls.py)), referencing your ModelResources.

+	# urls.py file
+	from django.conf.urls import *
+	from tastypie.api import Api
+	from myapp.api import BarResource

+	foo_api = Api(api_name='foobar')
+	foo_api.register(BarResource())

+	[...]

+	urlpatterns += patterns('',
+       (r'^api/', include(v1_api.urls)),
+    )

+### select2light part

-Associate AjaxSelect2Widget to your ModelChoiceField or AjaxSelect2MultipleWidget to your ModelMultipleChoiceField in a form.
-Inside your AjaxSelect2Widget or AjaxSelect2MultipleWidget you must set `resource_name` and `api_name` value to the one set in your related tastypie configuration. `resource_name` is the value set in your ModelResource (see testapp/testmain/api.py), and `api_name` is the value of your api, set in your urls.py (see testapp/urls.py).
+Associate `AjaxSelect2Widget` to your `ModelChoiceField`, or `AjaxSelect2MultipleWidget` to your `ModelMultipleChoiceField` in a form.
+Inside `AjaxSelect2Widget` or `AjaxSelect2MultipleWidget` you must set params `resource_name`, `api_name`, `label_key`:
+* `resource_name` (required) is the value set in your tastypie ModelResource (see [api.py](https://github.com/ouhouhsami/django-select2light/blob/master/testapp/testapp/testmain/api.py#L13))
+* `api_name` (required) is the value of your api, set in your urls.py (see [urls.py](https://github.com/ouhouhsami/django-select2light/blob/master/testapp/testapp/urls.py))
+* `label_key` (optional) corresponds to the field you want to search on your ModelResource.
+Default is set to 'name', there are two ways to work with it: you can add a field name `name` to your ModelResource (and use dehydrate tastypie functionality) or you can set `label_key` to a custom field on your ModelResource to search by this key.

+	# forms.py
+	from models import Bar
+	import floppyforms as forms
+	form select2light.wigets import AjaxSelect2Widget

+	class FooForm(form.Form):
+		# assuming Bar model has a name field
+		bar = forms.ModelChoiceField(queryset=Bar.objects.all(),
+		                             widget=AjaxSelect2Widget(resource_name='bar', api_name='foobar'))

 Example Application